itnifl/myMovieApi/README.md

 	3. Perl scripts for for pre-made functionality.
 	4. Mongodb for caching

-NB!!
+### NB!!
 This code works as is, but it is not fully ready yet.
 The following is missing:
 	1. Code for caching in mongodb.
 This functionality does not exist yet.
 	2. Code to display all api routes and usages when entering root /.
 This functionality does not exist yet.
-	3. All code is not nodeunit tested yet.
-	4. Installation instructions for a mongodb ready system.
+	3. Installation instructions for a mongodb ready system.
-	5. Several routes and different templates can be used and added.
-This functionality does not exist yet.
+	4. Several routes and different templates can be used and added.
+These functionalities do not exist yet.
-	6. As of today, only three routes exist via get('/moviesAsHTML','/moviesAsList','/getImage/:image').
-	7. The html response includes bootstrap css and javascript.
-That might not be right for your site.

 Prerequisites